-With holiday season upon us and with many people deciding to take staycations or stay in the UK for summer breaks, it is still necessary to be alert to the signs and symptoms of Lyme disease.
+With many people contemplating staying in the UK for summer breaks, it's still necessary to be alert to the signs and symptoms of Lyme disease.

 Lyme disease is a bacterial infection that can be spread to humans by infected ticks.
 Ticks that can cause Lyme disease are found all over the UK, but high risk areas include grassy and woodland areas in Southern England and the Scottish highlands.
 It's usually easier to treat the disease if diagnosed early.

-Lyme disease is not common in the UK but cases confirmed by laboratory testing rose from 346 in 2003 to about 1,700 in 2015.
+Lyme disease is not common in the UK but cases confirmed by laboratory testing rose from 292 in 2003 to 1,579 in 2017.
 Public Health England estimates there could be up to 3,000 new cases of Lyme disease in England and Wales each year, although this figure is disputed by patient groups, who suggest the number of patients affected is higher.

 NICE guidance recommends that patients who present with a characteristic rash, erythema migrans, should be treated for Lyme disease without the need to resort to laboratory testing.
 An algorithm sets out what testing is recommended for individuals who present with more non-specific symptoms in whom Lyme disease is suspected.
 Guidance is also given on what antibiotic treatment is advised.